DivyaGuntu/Mobile-Chat-Application/README.md

 Echat - Android Application should be installed on the users Android device.
 Tcp_ChatServer - Desktop Server Application should be installed on the computer.

-First, run the Tcp_ChatServer application.It will open up a window for starting the server and then it will display the IP address and port number.
-Now run the Android application and enter the details to communicate with other Android users connected to the same network.
+First, run the Tcp_ChatServer application.It will open up a window for starting the server and then it will display the IP address and port number.Now run the Android application and enter the details to communicate with other Android users connected to the same network.